Hackers News Hackers News

 • Features: Deep static file parsing, rapid IOC extraction, visual hex editor, interactive dynamic detonation fallbacks, extensive custom YARA rule support.

-• Reason to Buy: Excellent for malware analysts who prefer to tear a file apart statically to understand its structure before committing to watching it detonate dynamically.
+• Reason to Buy: Excellent for malware analysts who prefer to conduct thorough static analysis of a file’s structure before committing to dynamic detonation.

 Why We Picked It